2024

 South Essex NHS Partnership

-Concerns summary Despite consolidated rotas, there's an overall insufficiency of doctors in Emergency and Paediatrics Departments, with only 60% staffing, raising concerns about service capacity.
+Concerns summary (AI summary) Despite consolidated rotas, there's an overall insufficiency of doctors in Emergency and Paediatrics Departments, with only 60% staffing, raising concerns about service capacity.

-Action taken summary The Trust has improved how paediatric shifts are allocated to the Emergency Department, transferring responsibility for this from Paediatrics to the ED team.
-They have also developed governance for ma
+Action Taken (AI summary) The Trust has improved how paediatric shifts are allocated to the Emergency Department and developed governance and management around staffing the Emergency Department.

 Jacob Shorter